 Perhaps while looking for a new web hosting provider, you’ve realized that a lot of web hosting providers are offering managed WordPress services.
 You’ve also probably noticed these managed WordPress services cost more than standard shared hosting, which you can usually get for $3-$4 a month or less.
 But what is a managed WordPress service?
 Why is there a price difference?
 Are managed WordPress services better than standard shared hosting?
 Do I need it?
 Is it worth the cost?
-What web hosting provider provides the best managed WordPress service?
+What web hosting provider provides the best managed WordPress tutorials & service?

 If these are questions you’ve asked, then you’re in the perfect place.
 We will go over what managed WordPress services are, why there’s a difference in pricing, the pros and cons of using a managed WordPress service, and the best web hosting providers to obtain managed WordPress services from.